High-efficient Bloch simulation of magnetic resonance imaging sequences based on deep learning: Methods

 \subsubsection{Position Encoding Template}

 Some advanced MRI sequences, such as the spatiotemporal encoding imaging method \cite{35schmidt2014new} or MOLED acquisition \cite{8cai2018single, 36zhang2019robust}, involve special spatial encoding, which results in nonlocal signal modulation patterns in the image domain.
 However, the translation invariance nature of CNN makes it impossible to accurately learn the mapping relationship between parametric templates and MRI signals at different spatial positions.
-To adapt this, PET is introduced to Simu-Net.
+Inspired by positional encoding in Transformer\cite{vaswani2017attention}, we introduce PET to label different spatial positions of parametric templates and overcome the receptive field limitation of convolutional networks.
 Specifically, a zero-filled complex matrix of the same size as the target image is firstly created, then $1+1j$ is assigned to the symmetric position of the four quadrants.
 After the inverse Fourier transform, a complex-valued PET is obtained.
-A representative example of PET is shown in Figure 1 (top left), where there is a high-frequency periodic signal modulation along the horizontal and vertical directions.
+Before being fed into the network, the PET was divided into real and imaginary components as two individual channels.
+A representative example of PET is shown in Supporting Information Figure S1, where there is a high-frequency periodic signal modulation along the horizontal and vertical directions.